SydAsif/SydAsif.github.io/_posts/misc/2022-06-05-git-github.md

 ### File .gitignore

-Git has the option to specify which ﬁles or directories to ignore.
+Git has the option to specify which ﬁle or directories to ignore.
 To do this, you need to create appropriate templates in the .gitignore ﬁle in the repository directory.
 To make Git ignore, you can add such a file name to .gitignore ﬁle.

 ### git init